dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1553: Pride in heritage promotes appreciation of diversity.
+### T1553: Pride in being Brazilian comes from culture and landscapes.

 |Support|
 |---|